 - Cut through the same lines you made before baking and serve.

 * You can use either salted or unsalted butter.
-My mom and Nana use unsalted, but I use salted.
+My mom and grandmother use unsalted, but I use salted.
 If you like your baked goods well-seasoned, salted works great.

 Note: If you have any leftover baklawa, you can freeze it and turn it into baklawa frozen yogurt.